-The Core Strategy has been published and has come to the of a 6 week consultation period.
-Seeks to focus development in Melton Mowbray with a small balance (20%) in the surrounding Borough, with expectations to produce mixed, integrated housing developments and meet local needs by addressing identified imbalances in housing stock in all locations.
+The Core Strategy seeks to focus development in Melton Mowbray with a small balance in the surrounding Borough, with expectations to produce mixed, integrated housing developments and meet local needs by addressing identified imbalances in housing stock in all locations.

-There are a number of policy objectives contained within the Core Strategy which apply to this proposal and will attract some weight given its close reflection to the NPPF.
+There are a number of policy objectives contained within the Core Strategy which apply to this proposal and that are in close reflection to the NPPF.